john-yohan-park/Node_Mongo_Rest_API/README.md

-Backend infrastructure for CRUD applications between Node server and Mongo database
+Backend infrastructure for performing CRUD operations between Node server and MongoDB

 To run, `npm start`